xor-max/GANG-Nuker/README.md

 ### [9] Spammer not working (How To Fix)

-Spammer is working fine! ensure you have the tokens in token.txt and make sure to do [3] Token Checker to ensure your tokens are ready for attack! <3
-Spammer is amazing tool for raiding and disabling big server.
+Spammer is working fine! ensure you have the tokens in token.txt and make sure to do [3] Token Checker to ensure your tokens are ready for attack, Spammer is amazing tool for raiding and disabling big server.